andyrichardson/tipple/docs/Hooks.md

 Whether the fetch should be triggered on initial mount (defaults to true).

+##### baseUrl

+An optional baseUrl which overrides the default given to the provider.

 ##### fetchOptions

 The [fetch 'init' argument](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) for the request.
 This can override globally configured options such as headers.